 21 April 2017 dLUX received pilot funding in the amount of $25,000 from the Urban Health Collaborative at the School of Public Health to promote urban health research at Drexel University.
 The research entitled “Circadian Lighting for Improved Health and Wellbeing for the Older Adults at Casa Farnese” is led by Dr. Donald L. McEachron from the School of Biomedical Engineering, Science and Health Systems who will serve as the PI on the project.
 The collaboration includes Dr. Elizabeth W. Gonzalez from the College of Nursing and Health Professions and Dr. Eugenia Victoria Ellis, AIA from the College of Engineering and the Westphal College.
 This study will determine if dawn simulation properly applied can improve sleep quality, health and general well-being in older adults in an urban environment.

-5 April 2016 Drexel Now announced that Dr. Eugenia Victoria Ellis will receive a $30,000 grant for a year to study the use of some of Philadelphia’s 40,000-plus vacant lots for stormwater management via the creation of wetlands or organic farms to cut down local food insecurity – See more at: DWC Drexel Grants
+5 April 2016 Drexel Now announced that Dr. Eugenia Victoria Ellis will receive a $30,000 grant for a year to study the use of some of Philadelphia’s 40,000-plus vacant lots for stormwater management via the creation of green stormwater infrastructure or organic farms to cut down local food insecurity – See more at: DWC Drexel Grants

 28 March 2016 Dr. Eugenia Victoria Ellis was mentioned in Dr. Lisa B. Nelson’s blog on Healthy Living: Natural Light: A Missing Ingredient for Health?